 The National Trust manage the site for English Heritage.
 Therefore there are toilets and a museum as well as purchasing opportunities.

 To be practical about it, parking a motorhome in the height of summer at the main car park may be challenging – get up and arrive early!
-Parking is free for English Heritage members, otherwise there is a fee (£5 on our last visit).
+Parking is free for National Trust members, otherwise there is a fee.
 Alternatively, for the lucky few, there is a layby along West Kennet Avenue on the B4003 – but it is first come first served and there’s not much room for a large motorhome.

 Within the henge, Avebury boasts the largest stone circle in Britain.
 This encompasses two further circles.
 The henge and stone circles were constructed and altered over the ages, mainly during the Neolithic period of 2850 and 2200 BC.
 Aerial photography and limited excavation suggests that prior to the standing stones being placed, there were wooden structures and circles within the henge.